-- 10 homework sets with 10 problems each.
-Four out of the 10 problems will be randomly selected and graded.
-Each problem will be worth 3 points for a total of 12 points per homework set (total 120). - 4 in-class exams with 6 problems each worth 5 points each (total 120). - a final comprehensive exam with 10 problems, worth 6 points each (total 60).
+- 10 homework sets with 8 problems each.
+Four out of the 8 problems will be randomly selected and graded.
+Each problem will be worth 3 points for a total of 12 points per homework set (total 120). - 4 in-class exams with 6 problems each, worth 5 points each (total 120). - a final comprehensive exam with 10 problems, worth 6 points each (total 60).

-For a rough estimate of your letter grade you can use your cumulative score over this total of 300 points and the scale below:
+For a rough estimate of your letter grade you can then use your percentage over this total of 300 points and the scale below